N. Vakhtin: Rubtsova's 1940s Chukotka Yupik Texts

 At the age of forty, she made her move to the Russian far east city of Petropavlovsk in Kamchatka, living with her brother while working at a small hospital.
 One year later, she was living and working among the Aleut as a teacher on Mednyi Island of the Commander Islands in the village of Preobrazhenskoye.

 She remained in Leningrad completing her studies then working at the Institute for People of the North as a junior researcher for Linguistic Section on Yupik language.
 At this time she publishes many books; translations in Eskimo, arithmetic series and reader.
-I am not entirely sure which comes first, but during 1940 she is either sent back to Chukotka by the Institute to collect folklore and language materials and she publishes the Russian-Eskimo dictionary.
+During 1940 she is sent back to Chukotka by the Institute to collect folklore and language materials and later publishes the Russian-Eskimo dictionary.
 Russia is part of the disintegrating world order and communication with the Institute is disrupted.
-Undaunted by the war, she continued with her work and stays until 1947.
+Undaunted, she continued with her work and stayed until 1947.

 Complete set of Chukotka Fieldnotes organized in 2 Volumes